WebKit/Documentation/docs/Ports/WindowsPort.md

 If `--scope=machine` isn't specified, Python is installed under your user profile directory.

-If you failed to install programs (excluding Python), please use `winget install --id (the name of failed to install programs. (eg, LLVM.LLVM))` command.

 WinGet may not append the path into your PC.
 If some errors occered, please check your path settings, including LLVM and GnuWin32(Gperf).